 Calories and Analysis

-- crude protein minimum of 10%
+- crude protein minimum of 10 percent

-- crude fat minimum 8%
+- crude fat minimum 8 percent

-- crude fiber maximum 4%
+- crude fiber maximum 4 percent

-- moisture minimum 22%
+- moisture minimum 22 percent

 Hill’s Science Diet Beginnings

-- large size
+- huge size

 It is my sincere desire that I be able to presume that a firm such as Science Diet uses a glycerin that comes from a trustworthy source; yet, one can never be too sure.
 Because I don’t know what’s in these snacks, I can only give them a rating of six out of ten.